Evenwyne/programming-univbasics-3-defining-methods/README.md

 ## Define DRY

-DRY stand for "Don't Repeat Yourself," a basic principle of software development aimed at reducing repetition of information.
+DRY stands for "Don't Repeat Yourself," a basic principle of software development aimed at reducing repetition of information.
 Less code is good: It saves time and effort, is easy to maintain, and also reduces the chances of bugs.
 When we see unsophisticated repetition, we want to reach for a form of _abstraction_.